Taiwan touts 'democracy chips' in meeting with U.S. state governor | Politics

 Taiwan touts 'democracy chips' in meeting with U.S. state governor

-A week after Pelosi's visit, five U.S. lawmakers, led by Senator Ed Markey, visited Taiwan.
+A week after Pelosi's visit, five U.S. lawmakers, led by Senator Ed Markey, travelled to Taiwan.
 China staged extensive military exercises near Taiwan after Pelosi's visit.
 Taiwan rejects Beijing's sovereignty claims, saying only the island's people can decide their future.

 "Taiwan has been confronted by military threats from China, in and around the Taiwan Strait," Tsai told Holcomb during a meeting at her office in Taipei.
 "At this moment, democratic allies must stand together and boost cooperation across all areas," she added, in remarks carried live on her social media pages.